Minutenreis/tsunami_lab/docs/UserDoc/6_TsunamiSimulations.rst

 *Simulation of the 2010 M8.8 Chile Event with 500m Resolution for 1h.
 The height of the waves is scaled by a factor of 20000 and the bathymetry is scaled by a factor of 20.*

-We noticed our simulation breaking down near the end of the hour when the wave hit the stones sticking out of the ocean (see image below).
+We noticed our simulation breaking down near 1h when the wave hit the stones sticking out of the ocean (see image below).
 Our running theory is that the stones are to shallow in the water and the rarefaction wave following the shockwave reduces the waterheight to a very low value.
-This causes the FWave solver to break down (specifically the :code:`t_real l_uL = i_huL / i_hL;` calculating the particle velocity). that would explain the sudden explosion in height around these areas in the end.
+This causes the FWave solver to break down (specifically the :code:`t_real l_uL = i_huL / i_hL;` calculating the particle velocity). that would explain the sudden explosion in height around these areas after roughly 2h (the big wave centered on the stones).
 One could probably fix this by increasing the :math:`\delta` value in the :code:`TsunamiEvent2d` setup, we didn't have time to test this.

 .. figure:: _static/6_Chile_shallow_stones.png